microsoft/vscode-markdown-languageservice/README.md

 	- Path links
 	- Reference links

+- Find all references

+	Supports finding references to:

+	- Headers
+	- Path links
+	- Fragments in links
+	- Reference links

+- Definitions

+	Supports finding definitions headers and reference links.

+- Renames

+	Supports renaming of headers and links.

 ## Usage

 To get started using this library, first install it into your workspace: